A guide for the history, meaning, metaphysical uses, purposes, crystal healing, and properties of the legendary Amethyst stone.

 The stone has always been given praise for its beauty.
 Praise, the proper word for a stone that was called by some "Venus's eyelid."
 Indeed, a good tyrian Amethyst geode had nearly unmatched beauty for most of its history.
 In fact, it was up in the ranks with rubies, sapphires, and even diamonds.
 It was, and still is, a cardinal gem of the purple variety.
 Even though more deposits have been found and lessened the rarity and value of amethyst, one only needs to take a glance at the stone to see why it reigned among kings, queens, and gods.
 A lot of people understood this, as Pliny the Elder wrote that many believed it would guarantee access to the king.
 That is less likely to be interpreted as a mystical property, rather owning amethyst was a symbol of status.
 In any case, the mystical properties were clear: many believed that wearing this stone would offer protection from inebriation.
 It was also believed that it could protect users from locust attacks.

-George Frederick Kunz so happened to attribute amethyst to the name Arthur, a man who some consider to have been king of England at one point.
+George Frederick Kunz so happened to attribute amethyst to the name Arthur, a man who some consider to have been king of England at one point, but there is no definitive evidence to support this theory.
 This could be a coincidence.
 Though given amethyst's relationship to royalty, and the colour purple's relationship to royalty, this could have been intentional.
 Kunz also details the birthstones.
 Amethyst is considered to be the birthstone for the month of February.
 In fact, has been considered so for centuries among the Jews, Romans, Poles, Russians, and Italians.
 Alternatives were pearl and hyacinth, but were significantly less popular than amethyst in regards to birthstones.
 Kunz also writes of Greek literature, and that in a so-called gem city, monumental pieces of amethyst stood as altars.
 In short, amethyst has been, is, and always will be, loved by many for its beauty.

 Egyptians and Amethyst